eye1985/react-redux-starter/README.md

     npm run bulid:dev // Generate a developer build under dist npm run build:prod // Generate a production build under dist
 ```

-## Known Issue:
-Currently build:prod does not work.
-This is related to the style loaders.
-This will be fixed soon.